appacademy/intro_coding_workshop/lecture/day_one.md

 ### CODE

-Let's go back to the first example.
+1. Let's go back to the first example.
 Write a loop that prints out the statement "Hello, World!" three times with as least code as possible.

+2. Given a specific number, write a loop that will print `true` if the number is prime and `false` if the number is not.

 ---